WEAN SAFE Study – WorldwidE AssessmeNt of Separation of pAtients From ventilatory assistancE

 - What is the impact of early versus delayed and/or failed weaning from invasive MV?

-The study will be performed over a 4 week period between October 1st 2017 and May 31st 2018 in ICUs across the world.
+The study has been performed over a 4 week period between October 1st 2017 and May 31st 2018 in ICUs across the world.

 Do I need IRB approval?